The Victorian Government is investing $115 million to redevelop and expand Maryborough and District Hospital.

 The modern design and layout combined with the co-location of services will improve patient flow and deliver better care.

 The design team worked closely with MDHS to develop the design based on clinical service needs.
 The process included consultation with staff, patients and carers to consider the consumer and user experience, and feedback from a community survey to enhance the hospital experience.

-The design team considered surrounding heritage buildings and the landscape in the design, and is consulting with representatives of the Dja Dja Wurrung community as part of the process.
+The design team considered surrounding heritage buildings and the landscape in the design, and has consulted with representatives of the Dja Dja Wurrung community as part of the process.

-The project is being delivered by the Victorian Health Building Authority on behalf of the Department of Health, in partnership with Maryborough District Health Service, Silver Thomas Hanley Architects and SJ Weir.
+The project is being delivered by the Victorian Health Building Authority on behalf of the Department of Health, in partnership:

-The hospital building is targeted for completion in late 2024, with the external forecourt and landscaping expected to follow in early 2025.
+The project is on track for progressive completion in late 2024, with the external works and landscaping expected to follow in 2025.